-Our results of operations and cash flows are subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the Canadian dollar, Australian dollar, Euro, British pound and Japanese yen.
+Our results of operations and cash flows are subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the Canadian dollar, Australian dollar, Euro, British Pound and Japanese Yen.
 The volatility of exchange rates depends on many factors that we cannot forecast with reliable accuracy.
-We believe our operating activities act as a natural hedge for a substantial portion of our foreign currency exposure because we typically collect revenues and incur costs in the currency in the location in which we provide our application.
-Although we have experienced and will continue to experience fluctuations in our net income (loss) as a result of transaction gains (losses) related to transactions denominated in currencies other than the U.S. dollar, we believe that a ten percent change in foreign exchange rates would not have a material impact on our results of operations.
-As our international operations grow, we will continue to reassess our approach to manage our risk relating to fluctuations in currency rates.
+Although we believe our operating activities act as a natural hedge for a substantial portion of our foreign currency exposure because we typically collect revenues and incur costs in the currency in the location in which we provide our application, our contracts with our customers are long term in nature so it is difficult to predict if our operating activities will provide a natural hedge in the future.
+Changes in foreign currency exchange rates can affect our financial results due to transaction gains or losses related to revaluing certain current asset and current liability balances that are denominated in currencies other than the functional currency of the entities in which they are recorded.
+For example, for the three months ended January 31, 2015, we experienced six to twelve percent fluctuations in exchange rates in Euro, British Pound, Australia, Canadian dollar and Japanese Yen and as a result, recorded a foreign currency loss of \$0.9 million in our net income.
+We will continue to experience fluctuations in foreign currency exchange rates, however, we believe that a ten percent change in foreign exchange rates would not have a material impact on our results of operations.
+As our international operations grow, we will continue to reassess our approach to manage our risk relating to fluctuations in currency rates